maxfierke/Lemu4-Hackintosh-Config/README.md

 - Audio input (Line-In)

 ###Notes
-- Battery life is a bit worse than Ubuntu 12.04, but not by much.
+- Battery life is a bit shit, to be honest.
+Losses about 1% every 2-3 minutes.

 #How To Use
 - Install the above kexts.
 Most are available from MultiBeast.
 VoodooPS2Controller and VoodooBattery are not included in Multibeast.